U.S. Department of State Seal

 You only need a visa if:

-• You plan to stay for more than 30 days – obtain an extension with the Macau SAR Immigration Department, if necessary.
+• You plan to stay for more than 30 days – obtain an extension with the Macau Immigration Department, if necessary.

 Other considerations: